zhanglab/psamm/docs/tutorial/import_export.rst

     - include: limits.yaml

-As can be see here the modeler chose to distribute their reaction database files into different files representing various cellular compartments and roles.
+As can be seen here the modeler chose to distribute their reaction database files into different files representing various cellular compartments and roles.
 This organization can be customized to suit your preferred workflow.